Vector graphics

 Window frost

-I live in the southern hemisphere.
-Here June is winter.
-So for that month, my digital media group selected the theme 'frost'.
-On 6 June 2024, I completed this artwork.
-The reference photo was sourced from a website.
-I built up the image by layering tones and shapes.
+I live in the southern part of the globe.
+In this hemisphere, June falls during winter.
+Consequently, for that month, my digital media group selected the theme "frost".
+On 6 June 2024, I completed this piece artwork.
+The reference photo was obtained online.
+I created the artwork by layering tones and shapes.

 I use the vector graphics application Inkscape.

 Here are some of my artworks.
 I entered the one above in an exhibition.
-They are listed chronologically; the most recent is last.
+The images are listed chronologically; the most recent is last.

 Cafe interior